BitFracture/bunbun-the-bunny/README.md

  - Shift+C: Clone a TerrainBlock
  - Shift+X: Delete a TerrainBlock permanently
  - Shift+E: Export the TerrainBlock property array to the browser console
+ - Shift+R: Reset rotation to 0.0
+ - Shift: Slow down rotation, scale, and movement speed by a factor of 10

 It is intended that after exporting the property array, that it be copied into the level file to overwrite the previous set of TerrainBlocks.
 Be very careful,